UzairRan/UzairRan/README.md

 # Hi there, I'm Uzair Shafique 👋

 Hello!
-I'm Uzair Shafique, a **Data Scientist** and **ML Scientist** with over 2 years of freelance experience delivering actionable insights using Python, SQL, and machine learning.
+I'm Uzair Shafique, a **Data Scientist** and **ML Scientist** with over 2 years of experience delivering actionable insights using Python, SQL, and machine learning.
 As a medicine student, I blend healthcare knowledge with advanced machine learning skills to drive innovation across healthcare and other industries.
 Proficient in data visualization with Tableau and Excel, I specialize in uncovering valuable patterns with AI and ML.

 ## 🔧 Skills